jondentonschneider/jondentonschneider.github.io/_pages/about.md

 <h3>Research</h3>

 <p>
-My <a href="https://jondentonschneider.com/research">research</a> is in economic development, health economics, and economic history.
-I have received funding from the National Institutes of Health.
+My <a href="https://jondentonschneider.com/research">research</a> is in economic development, health economics, and economic history, and it has been funded by the National Institutes of Health.

   I study 2 main questions:
   <ol>